joshydavid/information-security-study-notes/resources/cryptography.md

 Cryptography is the practice of using methods to secure sensitive data by transforming readable information, known as plaintext into an unreadable format called ciphertext - through a process called encryption.
 Only those with the decryption key can convert the ciphertext back into plaintext.

-The goal is to protect the confidentiality, integrity and availability of data, ensuring that it remains secure from unauthorized access or tampering whether during storage or transmission.
+The goal is to protect the confidentiality, integrity and authenticity of data, ensuring that it remains secure from unauthorized access or tampering whether during storage or transmission.

 ## Types of Cryptography